 He won the 2015 S&R Washington Award and is a former prize winner at the Wieniawski and Enescu International Violin Competitions, and First Prize winner at the Demidovski, Lisbon, Novosibirsk, Hindemith, Buenos-Aires International Violin Competitions.

-Recently, he was awarded 1st prize with distinction at First Manhattan International Music Competition and Golden Medal at 1st Berliner International Music Competition.
+Recently, he was awarded First Prize with distinction at First Manhattan International Music Competition and Golden Medal at First Berliner International Music Competition 2017.

 One of the Young Artists of The Violin Channel, his recent concert engagements included solo debuts at prestigious concert halls like Carnegie Hall’s Stern Auditorium in New York, Mariinsky Theater Concert Hall in Saint Petersburg, St. James Church Piccadilly in London, Auditorio Nacional in Madrid, Sony Center for Performing arts in Toronto, Berlin Konzerthaus, “Opera Bastille” in Paris, Teatro Colón and Gran Rex Theater in Buenos-Aires, Auditorio de Tenerife.